April 9, 2021

 Automated parking garages vs traditional parking structures: What’s the difference?

 The world is opening up for business after a tough year.
 Owners, developers, and architects are getting excited about new construction projects, but they probably don’t look forward to planning for parking.
 With traditional parking lots and structures, there’s not a lot to get excited about.
 But there are options, including automated parking, that offer real advantages over surface lots and parking structures.
 Here’s a look at how traditional concrete parking structures compare to automated parking garages to help developers understand their options.

 Conventional parking has been called costly, inconvenient, and a poor use of valuable land.
 Donald Shoup is a UCLA professor of urban planning and author of a popular book called The High Cost of Free Parking.
 Shoup notes that in Los Angeles, parking takes up 40% more land than all city’s the freeways and streets combined.

-If you’re planning a project and evaluating both traditional parking and automated parking structures, here are some considerations to keep in mind when evaluating your options:
+If you’re planning a project and evaluating both traditional parking and automated parking structures, here are some considerations to keep in mind: